sakixchy/element-clash/README.md

 # Element Clash Game
 ![Multi Device Mock up for Element Clash](assets/images/multi-device-mockup.png)
 ___
+## Website Goal
+This web-based game was created to fill the void left by the shutdown of the original game.<br>
+Long-time fans of this franchise can now rejoice and relive their favorite moments on this website while <br>
+enjoying a game inspired by the original.
+The visual representation is designed to create a sense of connection and <br> familiarity for the user.

+## Website Information
 This is a web-based game, similar to the traditional 'Rock, Paper, Scissors' game. <br>
 Here are few distinctive features that sets this apart, the core role of the game are as follows : <br>
 - Water beats Fire